 What Is Deal Management in Commercial Real Estate?

 As your team finds new deals to consider, whether you’re acquiring, developing, financing, or selling a building, tracking this information is imperative.
 Due to years without industry-specific tools, many teams have defaulted to the most straightforward solution: managing information out of spreadsheets and via email.
 This method may work for small teams considering only a few opportunities, but can quickly become ineffective at scale.
 Deal management platforms are a type of real estate investment software that provides teams the infrastructure they need to collaborate as they evaluate deals, keeping a pulse on both high-level market activity and pipeline movement.
+This technology is only one category in the ever-evolving world of proptech, commercial real estate software that enables firms to make better and more profitable decisions.

 Real estate deal management is a relatively new concept, but solves the age-old problems that investment teams face: decentralized deal data, unstandardized processes, time-consuming reporting, and disorganized checklists.
 In other words, deal management solutions deliver a configurable framework that investors can use to transact at their desired scale.